jimken123/soda/steps_versioned_docs/version-v0.17.0/Nuix/NuixGetItemProperties.md

 ---
 title: NuixGetItemProperties Step | Nuix Connector Documentation
 sidebar_label: NuixGetItemProperties
 description: A step that the searches a case for items and outputs the values of item properties.
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Nuix]
 hide_title: true
 hide_table_of_contents: true